PHOTOS Interface in C++; Technical and Physics Documentation: Requirements of the PHOTOS Interface

-In principle it would be rather simple to completely rewrite {\tt PHOTOS} to C++.
-However to profit from numerical tests, for the time being the numerical core of {\tt PHOTOS} is still left in {\tt FORTRAN}.
-The C++ part of the code searches the whole event for suitable HepMC vertices for the generation of bremsstrahlung.
-Once such a vertex is found it is copied to an internal event record which is called {\tt PH$\_$HEPEVT} (this is effectively the same structure as {\tt HEPEVT}; the event record of {\tt FORTRAN}).
-The {\tt FORTRAN} code of {\tt PHOTOS} is then executed.
+It was rather simple to rewrite {\tt PHOTOS} to {\tt C++} completely.
+To profit from numerical tests, the core of {\tt PHOTOS} was rewritten to essentially plain {\tt C}.
+Common blocks were replaced with structs, old names of methods and functions were preserved.
+The {\tt C++} part of the code searches the whole event for suitable {\tt HepMC} vertices for the generation of bremsstrahlung.
+Once such a vertex is found it is copied to an internal event record struct which is called {\tt hep} (in older versions it was {\tt FORTRAN} {\tt PH$\_$HEPEVT} common block); it uses {\tt HEPEVT} as a specification for struct type definition.
+The {\tt C} code of {\tt PHOTOS} is then executed.
 The data structure passed in this way is rather simple.
 Only a single vertex consisting of the decaying particle along with its mothers and daughters is passed.
-Information on mothers will be useful in future for the calculation of process dependent kernels.
+Information on mothers is nececcary for the calculation of process dependent, matrix element based, kernels.

-A description of the interface to the remaining {\tt FORTRAN} parts of the code is given in Appendix \ref{Interface to PHOTOS}.
+A description of the interface to the internal, essentially plain {\tt C}, parts of the code is given in Appendix \ref{Interface to PHOTOS}.